-What We Like: Sharpening guide included, affordable, double-sided, easy to clean
+What We Love: Sharpening guide included, affordable, double-sided, easy to clean

-What We Don't Like: Fine side grit is a little soft, needs to soak in water before use
+What We Don't Love: Fine side grit is a little soft, needs to soak in water before use

 Water stones use water as a lubricant to enhance sharpening and to carry away residue.
 This budget-friendly water-stone option from Sharp Pebble has the optimal two-sided grit.
-The 1000/6000 grain allows you to repair and sharpen seriously dull blades, and hone edges to pointy perfection all in one stone.
-And, the rubber base affixes the stone to a nonslip bamboo outer base for extra stability during processing.
+The 1,000/6,000 grain allows you to repair and sharpen seriously dull blades and hone edges to a sharp point all in one stone.
+And the rubber base affixes the stone to a nonslip bamboo outer base for extra stability during the process.

 Versatility is another bonus with the Sharp Pebble.
 You can sharpen everything from kitchen knives to garden shears, and the generous 7.25 x 2.25-inch surface allows plenty of area for even larger blades.
 The included angle guide will give beginners a sense of ease since it helps you find the exact angle effortlessly.
 This is a water stone, so be prepared to soak it for approximately 15 minutes prior to use and keep a bowl of water nearby to maintain moisture level during processing.

 Grit: 1,000/6,000 | Design: Two-side grit with base | Material: Aluminum oxide

 Norton Combination Oilstone

-What We Like: Good for repair work, durable, no presoak necessary
+What We Love: Excellent for repair work, durable, no presoak necessary

-What We Don't Like: Honing oils can be messy
+What We Don't Love: Honing oils can be messy